 The only downside to this “Self Service” is that he occasionally also tries this in public….
 Not the time you want your nipple out unsuspectingly.

-You want to make sure the frame of the co-sleeper is strong and secure.
+You want to make sure the frame of the co-sleeper is strong and secure, while also allowing the parents easy access the baby.

-Soft-bodied co-sleepers pose a risk of baby suffocation if they were to roll against or over it, and if the parent were to either roll or place their arms over the side.
+Soft-bodied co-sleepers pose a risk of baby suffocation if they were to roll against or over the walls.
+We have given preference to mostly mesh sides for this reason.

 Baby Friendly Materials